British-Columbia/Legislative-Assembly/1st Parliament/Bills/No. 17 - Ministry of Justice Act.md

 #### Prosecutions

-8. When prosecuting individuals, the Ministry of Justice shall ensure the Barrister they appoint to represent the Ministry of Justice in the prosecution has no conflict of interest with the aforementioned individual(s).
+8. When prosecuting individuals, the Ministry of Justice shall ensure the Barrister they appoint to represent the Ministry of Justice in conducting a prosecution has no conflict of interest with the accused.

 #### Representation of the government